 The Registrar's Office will not check for full-time status (ten units) until the end of the third week of classes.
 In the first three weeks of the term, it is common for students to be enrolled in fewer than ten units of credit, or waitlisted for most courses.
-As long as you are enrolled for at least one unit of credit, you will be considered an enrolled student and you will be assessed tuition fees and financial aid will be disbursed.
+As long as you are enrolled in at least five units of credit, you will be considered an enrolled student and you will be assessed tuition fees and financial aid will be disbursed.
 Full-time status is determined after the third week of the semester and updates to lenders and various programs will be sent at that time.

 TO PRESERVE YOUR PLACE IN AN OVERENROLLED COURSE, YOU MUST ATTEND THE FIRST CLASS SESSION OF THE COURSE AND SIGN THE CLASS ATTENDANCE SHEET.
 If you are on a wait list for the class or if you simply want to try to get into it, you also must attend the first class and sign the class attendance sheet.
 When openings occur in the class, students will be assigned off the class attendance sheet with wait-listed students receiving priority.
 You may not sign the class attendance sheet for another student.
 Doing so will be considered a violation of student judicial affairs conduct rule 102.02.
 If you believe you have extenuating circumstances that will prevent you from attending the first class in an overenrolled course, please contact the Registrar's Office, not the professor.

-SISWeb does not check to see if you have completed prerequisites for a particular course; this is your responsibility.
+Schedule Builder does not check to see if you have completed prerequisites for a particular course; this is your responsibility.
 Faculty members have the right to ask students to leave a class if they have not completed the appropriate prerequisite.
 You should refer to the Course Description to determine course prerequisites.

 Variable Unit and Application Courses